Country Overview

 - Probation period (shiyoukikan) — typically 3–6 months

-Access Financial drafts compliant Japanese employment contracts and manages onboarding for EOR and AOR engagements.
+Access Financial drafts Japanese-compliant employment contracts and manages onboarding for EOR engagements.

 Working Hours & Overtime